Soul food probably gets its name from the mid-1960s, back when the term "soul" was used to describe something distinctly African-American.

 "Soul food is unique because it has socio-political overtones and carries the burden of race.
 It's a cuisine based on memory.
 It's a cuisine founded in resistance, and it's main technique is feeling and intuition."

-In Atlanta, the city's most conspicuous soul food is served up at the world-known Gladys Knight's Chicken & Waffles establishment on Peachtree Road.
-But Knight's son's business dealings have been called into question recently, making headlines and attracting attention to the 44 reasons —and then some— why you should probably find a different place to eat.
+In Atlanta, the city's most conspicuous soul food once was served up at the world-known Gladys Knight's Chicken & Waffles establishment on Peachtree Road.
+But in 2016, Knight's son's business dealings were called into question, making headlines and attracting attention to the 44 growing incidents leading to the eatery ultimately shuttering in 2017.

 No matter where the give and take between race, history and food in the south nets out, the resulting submissions into our cultural narrative are just plain delicious.